-The Syntax editors can be found in, among others, Syntax Match Requirements, Language Objects and Listeners, and they provide the option to write syntax conditions using references to Language Objects and/or Entities, plain words or attaching scripts (predicate scripts and propagation scripts) or even references to annotations.
+The Syntax editors can be found in, among others, TLML Syntax Matches, Language Objects and Listeners, and they provide the option to write syntaxes using references to Language Objects and/or Entities, plain words or attaching scripts (predicate scripts and propagation scripts) or even references to annotations.
 The syntax language used is Teneo Linguistic Modeling Language; an introduction to this can be found here while an extended reference manual is available here.

 The below sections summarize the functionalities available in the Syntax editor.